RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ***

 ## Dangerous Tweaks
-The internet is full of input lag configuration changes for retropie, yet almost all of them will have some horrible side effects.
-I have listed the typical offenders below. **DO NOT USE ANY OF THESE SETTINGS!!** This section is purely to disuade people from using them.
+The internet is full of input lag configuration changes for RetroPie, yet almost all of them will have some horrible side effects.
+I have listed the typical offenders below. **DO NOT USE ANY OF THESE SETTINGS!!** This section is purely to dissuade people from using them.

 ### `video_hard_sync`
 ```